leah-jala/PP5-PaperDreams7Apr/README.md

 ## Testing

+Testing has been recorded in spreadsheet.
+A link to access relate documents is being provided to the assessors of this project.

 ## Site navigation and functionality
-To test this website navigated through each link and tested the functionality on each page, including adding add, editing and deleting tutorials and products.
+To test this website, I navigated through each link and tested the functionality on each page, including adding, editing and deleting tutorials and products.
 All the projects on the website and existing tutorials were added using the front end management features.

 1. Tested each link and button as a "signed out" user.
 2. Tested each link and button as a "staff" user.